gdsbook/book/notebooks/08_point_pattern_analysis.md

 The second group of spatial statistics we consider focuses on the distributions of two quantities in a point pattern: nearest neighbor distances and what we will term "gaps" in the pattern.
 They derive from seminal work by {cite}`Ripley1991` on how to characterize clustering or co-location in point patterns.
 Each of these characterize an aspect of the point pattern as we increase the distance range from each point to calculate them.

 The first function, Ripley's $G$, focuses on the distribution of nearest neighbor distances.
-That is, the $G$ function summarises the distances between each point in the pattern and their nearest neighbor.
+That is, the $G$ function summarizes the distances between each point in the pattern and their nearest neighbor.
 In the plot below, this nearest neighbor logic is visualized with the red dots being a detailed view of the point pattern and the black arrows indicating the nearest neighbor to each point.
 Note that sometimes two points are *mutual* nearest neighbors (and so have arrows going in both directions) but some are not.

 ```python tags=["hide-input"]